Ashutoshjha0007/Intel_Unnati_chatbot_Ashutosh_Jha/README.md

 In this problem statement we must perform simple LLM inference on a CPU and understand the process of fine-tuning LLMs for custom applications.
 We also must become familiar with the basics of Generative AI and its applications.
 In the end we must produce a Custom Chatbot with Fine-tuned Pre-trained Large Language Model (LLM) using Intel AI Tools.

 # How To Run
+>[!CAUTION]
+>DOWNLOADING THESE DEPENDENCIES MAY TAKE LONG , YOU ONLY NEED TO DOWNLOAD THEM ONCE

 ***first of all open Windows powershell***